 A great reference is the Quick Guide to Getting Started Using Technology Tools for Faculty and Staff.

 Access NOVA Resources:

-Use the tutorials to learn the Blackboard course management system, maintained by the Virginia Community College System.
-Click on myNOVA to access Blackboard.
+Use the tutorials to learn the Canvas learning management system, maintained by the Virginia Community College System.
+Click on myNOVA to access Canvas.

 Check out the faculty services to assist you with Distance Learning.

-Links to a variety of tools and technology resources available to you to help you do everything from check class rosters, enter grades, check email from anywhere anytime, use Blackboard and eNOVA/eMeeting (Collaborate), access the NOVA library system remotely to complete processes in the Administrative Information System, plus lots more.
+Links to a variety of tools and technology resources available to you to help you do everything from check class rosters, enter grades, check email from anywhere anytime, use Canvas and Zoom, access the NOVA library system remotely to complete processes in the Administrative Information System, plus lots more.

 Log in to your official NOVA email on or off campus.

 Locate information about your official NOVA office email.

 Are you ready to move your course online in an emergency?
 The Go!
 Kit can help you do just that.
 This kit provides tips and resources for teaching online in a emergency.
 You might find it useful to print a copy of the kit ahead of time.
 Most importantly, please be sure your students understand your plan for continuing instruction in the event of an emergency.